 The number of Restricted Stock Units that may become vested pursuant to the vesting calculation in Section 3 is determined based on revenue and Non-GAAP operating profit results (the “Performance Metrics”) as described on Exhibit 1 attached hereto.
-The measurement of the Performance Metrics is determined and calculated by comparing the Company’s actual revenue and Non-GAAP operating profit for the fiscal year 2020 to pre-established performance goals established by the Committee.
+The measurement of the Performance Metrics is determined and calculated by comparing the Company’s actual revenue and Non-GAAP operating profit for the first, second, third, fourth, and combined first through fourth quarters of fiscal year 2019 to pre-established performance goals established by the Committee.
 For purposes of this Agreement, the Performance Targets shall be defined in Exhibit 1.
-Following the close of the fiscal year, the Committee will compare the Company’s performance to the pre-established performance goals to determine the number of Restricted Stock Units that are earned.
+Following the close of each fiscal quarter, the Committee will compare the Company’s performance to the pre-established performance goals to determine the number of points that are earned.

 The Committee’s determination shall be final, conclusive and binding on the Company and the Participant.

 3. Vesting of Award.